go-swagger/go-swagger/design.md

 For this there is a generator that will take the swagger spec document.
 It will then generate an interface for each operation and optionally a default implementation of that interface.
-The default implemenation of an interface just returns a not implemented api error.
+The default implementation of an interface just returns a not implemented api error.

 When all the interfaces and default implementations are generated it will generate a swagger mux implementation.
-This swagger mux implemenation links all the interface implementations to operation names.
+This swagger mux implementation links all the interface implementations to operation names.

 The typed API avoids reflection as much as possible, there are 1 or 2 validations that require it.
 For now it needs to include the swagger.json in the code for a few reasons.